claudioscheer/claudioscheer.github.io/posts/hadoop/install-hadoop-multi-node-cluster.md

 This tutorial is part of [this](https://github.com/claudioscheer/hadoop-hello-world) project.

+Each node in the cluster was configured with 4 GB of RAM.
+Therefore, be sure to adjust the values in the `mapred-site.xml` and `yarn-site.xml` files according to your needs.

 The full documentation for each edited file can be found here:

 - [core-site.xml](https://hadoop.apache.org/docs/r3.3.0/hadoop-project-dist/hadoop-common/core-default.xml)